thecodingmachine/kickoff-docker-php/README.md

 ### Redis

-Redis is the database cache of this stack and it has been configured as the default session handler for PHP.
+Redis is the cache store of this stack.

 The hostname of Redis in your PHP-FPM container is `redis`.
 To configure Redis to be the cache handler of your PHP application, you should refer to the documentation provided by your PHP framework.